andrew/ultimate-awesome/README.md

 - [awesomelist](https://github.com/ramanihiteshc/awesomelist) - All list awesome technical and non.
 - [support-awesome-foss](https://github.com/rambalachandran/support-awesome-foss) - Curating a list of foss software developed by small team and their support links.
 - [awesome-material-design](https://github.com/Richienb/awesome-material-design) - An awesome list of Material frameworks, components, and other tools.
-- [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [av-io-awesome](https://github.com/Rogersiver/av-io-awesome) - An awesome doc for all of the AV tools and tips I have collected.
 - [awesome-platforms](https://github.com/roma-glushko/awesome-platforms) - 📦 A list of awesome open source platforms, complete end-to-end applications.
+- [awesome-stuff](https://github.com/runyasak/awesome-stuff) - 😎My awesome stuff about programming.
 - [awesomeblog](https://github.com/ryandupay/awesomeblog) - This is repository for awesome blog application for global IT Course.
 - [awesome-mmm](https://github.com/scottrepreneur/awesome-mmm) - Awesome MagicMirror² modules.
 - [popular-dependents-lists](https://github.com/selfrefactor/popular-dependents-lists) - Lists with repo links for various JS libraries.
 The list contains GitHub repos that depend on these libraries.